Code-Institute-Submissions/milestone_2_rpoas/README.md

 The website features member testimonials, details of past and upcoming events, a gallery of historical photos related to the police force in Lanarkshire, details of member benefits, a sign up form and a contact page.

+The client requested this website to address a number of issues with current methods of recruitment and communication.
+* [RPOAS Lanarkshire Facebook page](https://www.facebook.com/rpoas.lanarkshire), which is only accessible to those with a Facebook account.
+* Mass emails, which the RPOAS Lanarkshire branch sends using [MailChimp](https://mailchimp.com/).
+The mailing list consists of RPOAS Lanarkshire members and potential members who have provided their contact details at recruitment events.
+* A central [RPOAS website](https://www.rpoas.org.uk/wp/), with separate pages for each branch.
+This site is maintained centrally and rarely updated.
+Most information is only available with login details.

 The business goals of this website are:
 * Build awareness of the RPOAS amongst retired police officers.
 * Promote the benefits of RPOAS membership.